eloquent/phony/doc/index.md

 $spy->firstCall()->argument(1); // second argument
 ```

-The same methods can be used on any [verification result]:
+Calls can also be retrieved from any [verification result]:

 ```php
 $spy->called()->firstCall()->arguments(); // all arguments as an array
 $spy->called()->firstCall()->argument();  // first argument
 $spy->called()->firstCall()->argument(1); // second argument
 ```

-Note that this will return the arguments for the first call that matches the
-verification in use.

 Example output from [`calledWith()`](#spy.calledWith):